Meth Testing Standards NZ (NZS 8510:2017): Inspector's Guide

 Meth testing is commonly requested by:

-- Property managers — as part of routine property management
+- Property managers — as part of routine end-of-tenancy property management

-- Buyers — as part of pre-purchase due diligence
+- Buyers — as part of pre-purchase due diligence, particularly for rental properties

-- Real estate agents — to provide assurance to buyers
+- Real estate agents — to provide assurance to prospective buyers

-- Insurance companies — when assessing claims or policy risk
+- Insurance companies — when assessing claims or evaluating policy risk

-"You can tell if a house has been used as a meth lab by looking"
+"You can tell if a property has been a P-lab just by looking"

 Many contaminated properties show no visible signs.
-Third-hand contamination from smoking methamphetamine can produce surface levels well above the guideline value without any visible indicators.
+Third-hand contamination from smoking methamphetamine can produce surface levels well above the guideline value without any visible residue or odour.
 Testing is the only reliable method.

-"DIY test kits are just as good as professional testing"
+"DIY test kits are equivalent to professional testing"

-For building inspectors looking to add meth testing to their services, it represents a significant growth opportunity.
-The investment in training and equipment is relatively modest, and demand is consistent across the rental market.
+For building inspectors adding meth testing to their services, the investment in training and equipment is relatively modest and demand is consistent across the rental market.

-- Complete appropriate training in meth sampling procedures
+- Complete appropriate training in NZS 8510:2017 sampling procedures

 - Establish relationships with IANZ-accredited laboratories

-- Invest in quality sampling materials and PPE
+- Invest in quality sampling materials and appropriate PPE

-- Use professional reporting tools like InspectPro to deliver fast, well-documented reports
+- Use professional reporting tools to deliver fast, well-documented reports

 - Market your services to property managers, landlords, and real estate agents

 Ready to deliver professional meth testing reports?
-Try InspectPro free for 10 days — no credit card required.
+Try InspectPro free for 10 days — built for NZ building inspectors.